 </dict>

-This command will start the deamon and ensure it is started on every login.
+Start the daemon and ensure it starts on every login:

-You can also use unload to stop the daemon and prevent it from starting next login.
+Stop the daemon and prevent it from starting on next login: